User Guide

 Fragment Search

-Use the Search Fragments page to find tablets by their catalog number (e.g., KUB 1.1, KBo 4.2).
+Use the Search Fragments page to find tablets by their catalog or publication number (e.g., KUB 1.1, KBo 4.2).

-Click on a fragment to see all names attested on that tablet, including fragmentary attestations linked to "Unknown".
+Click on a fragment to see all names attested on that tablet.